Skip to main content

 Now, let’s talk about the main complaint of many ostomates living with a urostomy: urinary tract infections.

 Unfortunately, even after urostomy surgery, urinary tract infections can still be an issue.
-This is because the urinary tract is still in place, so bacteria can make its way into the body and multiply.
+The urinary tract is still in place, so bacteria can make its way into the body and multiply.
 Also, bacteria can get inside the urostomy itself.
 Urinary tract infections, if left untreated, can lead to more serious issues, such as kidney infections.

 It’s important to see your doctor as soon as you think you may have a urinary tract infection.